-- five of these students achieved within the expected range by the end of Year 7;
+- 15 of these students made progress in English by the end of Year 7.

-Attainment was measured though teacher assessment of their levels.
+Attainment and progress was measured though teacher assessment.

 Students identified as needing further support will have access to a range of support in Year 8 (see provision map through the AEN & SEND website page).